imvishalvyas/www.vishalvyas.com/xframe.md

 Select the right directive option depending on your individual needs and security concerns.
 Once you've decided, insert the corresponding 'add_header' directive into the appropriate Nginx server block.
 To make the changes take effect, save the configuration file and restart Nginx.

-Remember to adapt the settings to the relevant server block and make sure you have the permissions to alter Nginx's configuration files.
+Remember to adapt the settings to the relevant server block and make sure you have permission to alter Nginx's configuration files.